lquvatexas/lquvatexas.github.io/index.md

 ---
 layout: page
 use-site-title: true
+sub title:dd
 order: 1
 ---

 **The existence of us lies purely on conditional probability.**

 Welcome to my personal homepage!
-Email me at: lq666988@gmail.com if you have any question about my research or just want to say "Hi".
+Please reach out to me at lq666988@gmail.com if you have any questions about my research or just want to say "Hi".

 I obtained my PhD degree from [Penn State University](https://www.psu.edu), where I got rigorous training in both statistics and biostatistics.
 I was mentored by [Prof. Vernon M. Chinchilli](https://pennstate.pure.elsevier.com/en/persons/vernon-chinchilli) and [Prof. Lin Lin](http://www.personal.psu.edu/lul37/index.html).